jundalisay/superb/content/en/social/economics/buddhist-economics.md

 <!-- Thus, taking various alternative fuels, like coal, oil, wood, or water-power: the only difference between them recognised by modern economics is relative cost per equivalent unit.
 - The cheapest is automatically the one to be preferred, as to do otherwise  -->

-> *Superphyics Note: Economic Superphysics addresses this through a moneyless points-based system which emphasizes quality over quantity.
+> *Superphyics Note: Economic Superphysics addresses this through a points-based system which emphasizes quality over quantity.
 Quality includes moral quality.

 From a Buddhist point of view, this will not do.